 Fold in Flour

-Sift the flour on top of the batter and fold it in until completely incorporated, ensuring no flour is left at the bottom or sides of the bowl
+Sift the flour on top of the batter and gently fold it in until completely incorporated, ensuring no flour is left at the bottom or sides of the bowl

 Add Butter